Viyi/BrowserScripts/On Task/readme.md

+# On Task
-# A simple script to automatically close tabs for unproductive websites.
+A simple script to automatically close tabs for unproductive websites.
 [TamperMonkey](https://tampermonkey.net/)